-The course includes a Field Visit in Session 11.
-Arrangements for this should be started before the course begins so that three different facilities can be arranged to host this important part of the course.
+The course includes a field visit in Session 12.
+Arrangements for this should be started as soon as the course begins so that three different facilities can be arranged to host this important part of the course.
 This will prevent any one facility from being overwhelmed by too many students and also ensure a solid learning experience for every student.
-Timing the visits to match the flow of the course is important keeping the continuity of the material.
+Timing the visits to so that they happen at the appropriate point in the course progression is important for keeping the continuity of the material.

-For this course each major unit of learning is referred to as a Session and each part of a Session is referred to as an Activity.
-This course has 16 different Sessions.
+For this course each major unit of learning is referred to as a Session and each section within is referred to as an Activity.
+This course has 17 different Sessions.
 Session 1 has five separate activities for instance.
 Lecturers are highly encouraged to read the Lecturer Preparation section at the beginning of each session well before leading each session.